chris-denny/CDFXHouTools/README.md

 # CDFXHouTools
-A collection of python scripts, shelf tools, and HDA's to make work easier.
+A growing collection of python scripts, shelf tools, and HDA's to make work easier.

 HDA's are in the Houdini Indie (.hdalc) format.